bfridkis/Random-Number-Heap-Sort-MASM/README.md

 # Random-Number-Heap-Sort-MASM
 This program sorts between 10-200 random integers using heap sort in MASM (Microsoft Assembly Language).

-Output is ordered by column as opposed to row.
+NOTE *Output is ordered by column.

 Instructions:
 1. Copy all files to a specified directory.